 >>> If you haven’t booked through Airbnb before, click here to get a discount code and then you can book this same Airbnb here.
 If you’re not a first time user, you can still get an Airbnb discount here.

 Pretty epic if you haven’t gathered that yet.

 You start your day by making the bumpy, yet entertaining ride through the desert and to the dunes in a 4×4.

-Try spotting a mirage (we did!), take 4859207 photos of the herds of camels, pass by an oasis, and spot real desert nomad tents, ya know, just regular desert stuff.
+Try spotting a mirage (we did!), take 4859207 photos of the herds of camels, pass by an oasis, and spot real desert nomads, ya know, just regular desert stuff.

 When you make it to the camp, which is beautiful, you’ll have some time to chill, wander, and take in the ever-changing colors of the dunes that surround you in every direction.

 Try your hand at sandboarding, just chill, or explore around and take photos.

 Later, when the sun is a bit less intense, you’ll put your ass to the test and ride a camel—what’s a Morocco desert tour without a camel, right?
 (PS-They are well cared for!)
 Slowly and steadily, you’ll make your way to the base of Erg Chigaga so you can climb it for sunset.
 Don’t underestimate the trek up to the dune.
 You sink and slide a lot, so it takes a bit of time to reach the top!

 After a hard day of desert life, you’ll relax to the tunes of the local Berbere men while the campfire dances.